apache/airflow/docs/apache-airflow/administration-and-deployment/security/secrets/secrets-backend/index.rst

 database second.

 If you enable an alternative secrets backend, it will be searched first, followed by environment variables, then metastore.
 This search ordering is not configurable.
+Though, in some alternative secrets backend you might have the option to filter which connection/variable/config is searched in the secret backend.
+Please look at the documentation of the secret backend you are using to see if such option is available.

 .. warning::